 - Undertaking any other activity for which a change of status or an adjustment of status would be required, without making a change or adjustment

 If you are coming here on a tourist or student visa, and then getting married or do anything else outside of your visa’s purpose, do not do so before 90 days have passed.
 Regardless of your plans, it is best to make your plans with an experienced immigration attorney near you.
 Our Lim Law team has 19 years of experience with marriage visas, including the K-3 Visa, CR-1 Visa, and IR-1 Visas.

 Ask Henry Lim

 Do you have a question for Henry Lim?
-During over 20 years of practicing law, he has helped more than 10,000 families move to the United States.
+During 20+ years of practicing law, he has helped more than 10,000 families move to the United States.
 You can Ask Henry a question at email@example.com or submit a video question by sending a link to one of our channels.
 For legal assistance, email or call for an appointment: (407) 512-9919.
 Our first consultation is complimentary.
-Learn more about Henry Lim.